India crumble in Mumbai as New Zealand seal historic Test series sweep

 The 37-year-old scored 91 runs in his six innings across the three matches and admitted his attacking approach did not work in tough batting conditions.

-“You’ve got to be ahead and proactive [when you are chasing the target],” he said, commenting on his own batting.
+“You’ve got to be ahead and proactive [when you are chasing the target],” he said, commenting on his batting.
 “When it [the approach] doesn’t come off, it doesn’t look good.”

-Rohit’s top-order partner and leading India batter Virat Kohli had a similarly disappointing series, scoring 93 runs in the three matches.
+Rohit’s top-order partner and leading India batter Virat Kohli had a similarly disappointing series, with an aggregate of 93 runs in the three matches.

-India’s next Test cricket series is away in Australia, with the first of five matches starting in less than three weeks on November 22.
+India’s next Test cricket series is away in Australia, with the first of five matches starting on November 22.

 Rohit said he was not at his best in the home series but knows what he needs to do.